umlaeute/v4l2loopback/README.md

     $ make clean

 # INSTALL
-To install the module run "make install" (you might have to be 'root' to have all necessary permissions to install the module).
+To install the module, run "make install" (you might have to be 'root' to have all necessary permissions to install the module).

 If your system has "sudo", do: